-- You ask us to make an exception, including: - ♦ asking us to cover a Part D drug that is not on our 2023 Comprehensive Formulary - asking us to waive a restriction on our plan's coverage for a drug (such as limits on the amount of the drug you can get) - asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier - You ask us whether a drug is covered for you and whether you satisfy any applicable coverage rules.
-For example, when your drug is on our 2023 Comprehensive Formulary, but we require you to get approval from us before we will cover it for you - note: if your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision - You ask us to pay for a prescription drug you already bought.
-This is a request for a coverage decision about payment
+- Asking us to cover a Part D drug that is not on our 2024 Comprehensive Formulary.
+Ask for an exception - Asking us to waive a restriction on our plan's coverage for a drug (such as limits on the amount of the drug you can get).
+Ask for an exception - Asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier.
+Ask for an exception - Asking us to get pre-approval for a drug.
+Ask for a coverage decision - Pay for a prescription drug you already bought.
+Ask us to pay you back